ekinertac/podlift/docs/commands.md

 ## podlift deploy

-Deploy your application to all configured servers.
+Deploy your application to all configured servers with zero-downtime (default).

 ```bash
 podlift deploy